 The Attorney General also has to report to Congress each year regarding information obtained in emergencies, in some contexts.
 See 18 U.S.C. § 2702(d).
 And the Director of the FBI has to report twice each year to Congress regarding the number of National Security Letters issued.
 See 18 U.S.C. § 2709(e).

-We received 68,237 subpoenas from law enforcement in the United States in the first half of 2017.
+We received 61,211 subpoenas from law enforcement in the United States in the second half of 2017.
 We are required by law to provide the information requested in a valid subpoena.
 The subpoenas we receive are generally used by law enforcement to obtain subscriber information or the type of information that appears on a customer’s phone bill.
 We continue to see that approximately half of the subpoenas we receive seek only subscriber information: that is, those subpoenas typically require us to provide the name and address of a customer assigned a given phone number or IP address.
 Other subpoenas also ask for certain transactional information, such as phone numbers that a customer called.
 The types of information we can provide in response to a subpoena are limited by law.
 We do not release contents of communications (such as text messages or emails) or cell site location information in response to subpoenas.

 Under federal law and the law in many states the government does not need judicial approval to issue a subpoena.
 A prosecutor or law enforcement official may issue a subpoena to seek evidence relevant to the investigation of a possible crime.